 Utilizing the geologic Cross Sections B-B', acquired from Mountain Geology, the gross stability of the site was calculated to be in excess of 1.5, which indicates the site as proposed will be grossly stable.
-In regard to surficial stability, an analysis was performed for the slope gradient of 2:1 which indicated the surficial slopes have a factor of safety in excess of 1.5, which is considered to be stable.
+In regard to surficial stability, Miller Geosciences has calculated the factor of safety to be in excess of 1.5, thus, the site is considered to be surficially stable.

-Similar to the geology report, the consulting geotechnical engineer has developed a set of recommendations based on their analysis to minimize the risk of geologic hazards for the following: foundations, lateral design, excavation, retaining walls, floor slabs, drainage, and sewage disposal.
+Similar to the geology report, the consulting geotechnical engineer has developed a set of recommendations based on their analysis to minimize the risk of geologic hazards for the following: foundations, lateral design, excavation, retaining walls, pool shell design, floor and deck slabs, setbacks, drainage, and sewage disposal.